CMacM/BATSim/README.md

 ```shell
 git clone https://github.com/CMacM/BATSim.git
 ```
-Then change to the cloned directiory and run pip install to build from the setup.toml file.
+Then change to the cloned directiory and run pip install to build from the pyproject.toml file.
 ```shell
 cd BATSim
 pip install -e . --user